d4n3sh/thedaneshproject/content/posts/2007-09-14-no-space-left-on-device.md

 </p>

 <p class="MsoNormal">
   First I had to see what the space situation was on the server.
-Running &#8220;df -h&#8221; showed sufficient free space available on the server so apparently storage space was not the issue.
+Running "df -h" showed sufficient free space available on the server so apparently storage space was not the issue.
 </p>

-Next I ran &#8220;df -i&#8221; and the result painted a different picture instead, the server had hit the maximum inodes allowed for the &#8220;/var&#8221; partition.
+Next I ran "df -i" and the result painted a different picture instead, the server had hit the maximum inodes allowed for the "/var" partition.
 [What are inodes?
 ][1]
 [![][2]][3] [![][4]][5] [![][6]][7]

-Ok, so now I know the issue was in &#8220;/var&#8221;.
-There's most likely a directory within &#8220;/var&#8221; with a whole bunch of files in it causing the problem.
+Ok, so now I know the issue was in "/var".
+There's most likely a directory within "/var" with a whole bunch of files in it causing the problem.

-Running &#8220;find /var -size -8k&#8221; would return me all files within &#8220;/var&#8221; smaller then 8k.
-What I found was a long list of unsent mails in the &#8220;/var/spool/mquee&#8221; directory.
+Running "find /var -size -8k" would return me all files within "/var" smaller then 8k.
+What I found was a long list of unsent mails in the "/var/spool/mquee" directory.
 261517 files to be exact.

-How I got &#8220;261517&#8221; ?
+How I got "261517" ?

 > find /var/spool/mquee -size -8k | wc -l

 The next step was to remove all these files.
-The &#8220;rm&#8221; command would not work because the amount files I was trying to delete would exceed the maximum argument count allowed for &#8220;rm&#8221;.
+The "rm" command would not work because the amount files I was trying to delete would exceed the maximum argument count allowed for "rm".

 [![][8]][9]

 A different approach had to be taken.
-The command would search for files within &#8220;/var/spool/mquee&#8221; that were smaller then 8k and removed them 1 by 1.
+The command would search for files within "/var/spool/mquee" that were smaller then 8k and removed them 1 by 1.

 > find /var/spool/mqueue -size -8k -exec rm -f {} \;